Efficiency Studies of Fast Neutron Tracking using MCNP: Results and Discussion

-Figure~\ref{fig:efficiency} shows the efficiency and the elastic cross section of the neutron and the target as a function of the input neutron energy of M1, M2 and M3 in the Si and He target.
-The cross section of neutron-silicon has two resonances around 10 MeV and 300 MeV.
+Figure~\ref{fig:efficiency} shows the efficiency and the elastic cross section of the neutron and the target as a function of the input neutron energy of M1, M2, and M3 in the Si and He target.
+Here the efficiency is defined as the ratio of simulation events passing the selection criteria (two/three consecutive elastic recoils) to the total number of input neutrons.
+The MCNP cross section is used in the MCNP simulation, while the TALYS-1.95~\cite{Koning:2007,talys:1.9} cross section is just for the comparison.
+The cross section of neutron--silicon has two resonances around \mbox{10 MeV} and 300 MeV.

-Since the M1 requires three consecutive scattering while the M2/M3 requires two consecutive scattering with the timing information, the efficiency of M2/M3 is always higher than M1.
-In the silicon target, the M1 efficiency is above 10\% for the energy below 10 MeV and significantly drops to $< \sim1\%$ for the neutron energy larger than 10 MeV.
-The M2/M3 efficiency is a few factor larger than the M1 efficiency for the energy below 10 MeV and about one order larger than the M1 efficiency for the energy above 10 MeV.
+Since the M1 requires three consecutive scatterings while the M2/M3 requires two consecutive scatterings with the timing information, the efficiency of M2/M3 is always higher than M1.
+In the silicon target, the M1 efficiency is above 10\% for the energy below 10 MeV and significantly drops to <$\sim$1\% for the neutron energy larger than 10 MeV.
+The M2/M3 efficiency is a few factors larger than the M1 efficiency for the energy below 10 MeV and about one order larger than the M1 efficiency for the energy above 10 MeV.

 The efficiency also significantly depends on the target density.
 In the LHe target, the efficiency is larger than 10\% for the energy below 20 MeV and significantly drops for the energy above 20 MeV.
 The M2 efficiency is slightly larger than the M1 efficiency for the energy lower than 20 MeV but significantly larger for the energy above 20 MeV.
-The efficiency of the gas helium target of 50 bar is at lease 1 order smaller than the liquid helium target and the efficiency of the gas helium of 10 bar is much smaller.
+The efficiency of the gas helium target of 50 bar is at least 1 order smaller than the liquid helium target, and the efficiency of the gas helium of 10 bar is much smaller.
 The pattern of the efficiency is consistent with the cross section used in the MCNP and calculated by TALYS.